hidsh/bt_ppt_sw/README.md

 Function
 ----------

-- Forward: Pull trigger
+- Forward: Pull the trigger
-- Backward: Pull slide back
+- Backward: Pull the slide back